 • You might not be able to qualify to borrow as much money via an amortized mortgage as you would through an alternative mortgage, such as an interest-only mortgage or a balloon mortgage.

 Ready to apply for your first mortgage, but not sure where to start?
 Check out SoFi mortgages—and check your rates in just two minutes.
-SoFi offers mortgages with as little as 10% down on loans up to $3 million.
+SoFi offers mortgages with as little as 3% down for qualifying first-time homebuyers.

 SoFi Loan Products